Filtering high grade fuel oil

 An innovative waste management company uses the Self-Cleaning Russell Eco Filter to create a high-grade fuel oil.Read more

-The Self-Cleaning Russell Eco Filter® can be upgraded to filter liquid products such as resins, cooking oil and other high temperature liquids up to 250°C. Fitted with an offset drive and heat resistance seals, gaskets and wiper system, you can enjoy all the benefits the Russell Eco Filter® provides without compromising your operators safety.
-A heating jacket is fitted as standard.
-However, jackets can also be fitted to the standard range of self-cleaning filters for installation in several industries such as chocolate processing.
+The Self-Cleaning Russell Eco Filter® can be upgraded to filter liquid products such as resins, cooking oil and other high temperature liquids up to 250°C. Fitted with an offset drive and heat resistant seals, gaskets and wiper system, you can enjoy all the benefits the Russell Eco Filter® provides without compromising your operators’ safety.
+A heating jacket is fitted to keep your product at the correct temperature.

 When processing certain products such as chocolate, resin and oils, the only way to liquefy and keep the products liquid is by applying heat.
 This means industrial high-temperature filters not only allow hot materials to flow through preventing potential blockages, but also controls the temperature preventing any degradation or damage to the product.
 This results in a more efficient filtration process, less product wastage due to clotting and helps to significantly reduce production stoppage required for cleaning or maintenance.

 The most common applications of high-temperature filtration involve any material that can only be filtered at elevated temperatures, such as chocolate, oils including fuel and frying oil, fats, resins, inks and dyes and materials that otherwise solidify at room temperature.